 - Avoid drinking tea, coffee, and other caffeinated drinks excessively.

 - Try using armpit shields.
 Armpit shields are pads worn on armpits to protect clothes from sweat stains

 - Use foot powder.
 You can also add a small amount of foot powder to your shoes to soak excessive foot sweat.

 - Stay cool and hydrated throughout the day.

 - Consume a Pitta pacifying diet.

-The remedies and measures mentioned in this article are suggestions only.
+The remedies and measures for excessive sweating mentioned in this article are suggestions only.
 Please consult your general physician or qualified Ayurvedic practitioner before trying them.

 - Textbook of Kayachikitsa, part-1, p.no.36, by Prof. Ajay Kumar Sharma, Chaukhamba Orientalia, 2016.